nebari-dev/nebari-docs/docs/docs/faq.md

 flit install -s
 ```

-These aren't available to the Dask workers.
+It's important to note that packages installed this way aren't available to the Dask workers.
 See our [Dask tutorial](tutorials/using_dask.md) for more information.

-### How can users use .bashrc on Nebari?
+## How can users use .bashrc on Nebari?

 The user can use `.bashrc` on Nebari, but it's important to note that by default Nebari sources `.bash_profile`.
 The user should double-check to source the `.bashrc` inside of the `.bash_profile`.
 Also note that if the user sets environment variables in this way, these variables aren't available inside the notebooks.